-ACCORDING TO THE STANDARD FOR THE BREED GERMAN SHEPHERD DOGS SHOULD NOT HAVE LONG and/or WOOLY COATS!
+ACCORDING TO THE STANDARD FOR THE BREED GERMAN SHEPHERD DOGS SHOULD NOT HAVE LONG, SHAGGY and/or WOOLY COATS!

-Long Coats are incorrect to the Breed Standard and are a Genetic Fault within the genetics of the Breed.
+Long, Shaggy and/or Wolly Coats are incorrect to the Breed Standard for the German Shepherd Dogs and are a Genetic Fault within the genetics of the Breed.
 When the German Shepherd Dog Breed was first developed there were a couple of dogs used that had long hair.
 The overall design for the Breed was NOT to breed the Long Hair/Coats into the gene pool, that means, to NOT breed dogs that had the longer hair.

 Long Coated/Haired/Wooly GSD DO HAPPEN IN LITTERS FROM TIME TO TIME.
-As Pets, when coming from well bred litters that they 'pop up' in, they are no different than any other GSD, except, They should come with Limited Registration, meaning, they should not be used for Breeding.
+As Pets, when coming from well bred litters that they 'pop up' in, they are no different than any other GSD, except, They should come with a Limited Registration, meaning, they should NOT be used for Breeding.

 Worse!
 So called 'breeders' who are purposely breeding FOR long coats in GSD.
-Most, if not all, are not only just breeding dogs that have one fault, but many, faults that you can see when looking at the dogs, such as GSD with Round Eyes (very common in long coated GSD), as well as White Markings on the GSD and Square Body Types....GSD Body Styles should be 'longer than tall, 8 1/2 x 10' Many long haired GSD also have the unattractive, for their breed, 'Ewe Necks", also a fault according to the GSD Standard For The Breed.
+Most, if not all, are not only just breeding dogs that have one fault, but many, faults that you can see when looking at the dogs, such as GSD with Round Eyes (very common in long coated GSD), as well as White Markings on the GSD, usually toes and chest, and Square Body Types....GSD Body Styles should be 'longer than tall, 8 1/2 x 10' Many long haired GSD also have the unattractive, for their breed, 'Ewe Necks", also a fault according to the GSD Standard For The Breed.

 Photo is of a Post Card.
 WE DO NOT OWN THIS DOG.